 Honesty as a Basic Emotional Need

-For many women, a husband’s honesty is a necessary emotional need, according to Harley’s book.
+For many women, a husband’s honesty is a necessary emotional need.
 Openness and honesty provide a sense of security that allows her to bond with you.
 When asked, be forthcoming with your true feelings and thoughts, likes and dislikes and your habits.
 Willingly discuss your personal history, daily activities and future plans and goals so she understands you better.
 If you don’t like something she says or does, discuss it calmly and respectfully to resolve the situation.
 Being open with each other helps you to draw closer to each other and build the trust that is necessary to keep your relationship strong and growing.

 When You Can’t Discuss It

 Some issues are too volatile to discuss without creating recurring conflict.
 If you know something will create a major fight, it can be helpful to discuss the situation in the presence of a marriage therapist.
 If you don’t feel a therapist is necessary, discuss such issues in a public place where you are more likely to work to control your responses.
 Avoid name-calling, disrespectful comments and bringing up ancient history.
 Once the situation is in the open, you can work on a solution.
 Dishonesty just allows the issue to fester, which can drive you apart and breaks down the trust that solid marriages are built upon.